-- 3.4 Set additional runway section(s) on top of column bringing the line up target pin of the runway sections together. - 3.5 Attach additional runway I-beam section to top plate of the column using hardware listed in step 3.3. - 3.6 Place I-beam web splice plate(s) (with shim plate) on each side of the I-beam web (Diagram 3D) (match holes) Align splice plate so that shim plates are attached to each side of the same runway I-beam with the "shim" of the splice plate against the runway beam as shown. - 3.7 Using set screws, adjust the other runway so that the target pin of the runways align with each other. - 3.8 Check to see that the transition from one runway to the other is smooth: no raised areas to inhibit end truck operation. - 3.9 For additional runways repeat Steps 3.4 through 3.8.
+- 3.4 Set additional runway section(s) on top of column bringing the line up pin of the track sections together. - 3.5 Attach additional runway I-beam section to top plate of the column using hardware listed in step 3.3. - 3.6 Place I-beam web splice plate(s) (with welded on shim plate) on each side of the I-beam web (Diagram 3D) (match holes) Align splice plate so that shim plates are attached to each side of the same runway I-beam with the shim against the runway beam.

+3.7 Using set screws, adjust the other runway so that the edges of the runways align with each other.

 Diagram 3D.
-Runway alignment
+Splice plates